-- Decree No. 66 of 2006 (IX.
-15.) (in Hungarian) on certain hygienic rules applicable to foodstuffs of animal origin. - Decree No. 81 of 2002 (IX.
-4.) (in Hungarian) on prevention of zoonosis. - Decree No. 4 of 1998 (XI.
-11) (in Hungarian) on the permissible level of microbiological contamination in food.

-Inspection of microbiological food safety is binding on foodstuffs, food additives, treated food, raw food and food ingredients; on equipment and any surface and packaging material being in direct contact with food (technological agents); and on persons dealing with, handling, or processing foodstuffs.
-Procedures of microbiological analyses and judgement of foodstuffs are set out in the Annex 1 of the decree.
+- Decree No. 66/2006 (in Hungarian) on certain hygienic rules applicable to foodstuffs of animal origin. - Decree No. 81/2002 (in Hungarian) on the prevention of zoonosis. - Decree No. 4/1998 (in Hungarian) on the permissible level of microbiological contamination in food.
+Inspection of microbiological food safety is binding on foodstuffs; food additives; treated food; raw food and food ingredients; on equipment and any surface and packaging material being in direct contact with food (technological agents); and on persons dealing with, handling, or processing foodstuffs.
+Procedures of microbiological analysis and judgement of foodstuffs are set out in the Annex 1 of the decree.
 It contains rules of sampling, the list of compulsory analyses and limit values, and instructions for the evaluation of results.
-Distribution, utilization for human consumption, and - temporarily - the production of food must be prohibited when the contamination exceeds the limit values of micro-organisms or pathogens; when any kind of toxins is traceable in infant and dietary food; and if the food is very probably contaminated by pathogenic micro-organism on the basis of epidemiological inspection.
-Foodstuffs, which are not up to standards, may not be used for human consumption without transformation.
+Distribution, utilization for human consumption, and temporarily the production of food must be prohibited when the contamination exceeds the limit values of micro-organisms or pathogens; when any kind of toxin is traceable in infant and dietary food; and/or if the food is likely contaminated by pathogenic micro-organism based on epidemiological inspection.
+Foodstuffs which are not up to standards may not be used for human consumption without transformation.
 Inspection of equipment and technological agents, and cleanliness of personnel are covered by Annex 3.
 Annex 4 proposes analyses and limit values for facultative internal quality control, which do not substitute official inspection.